What we’re building

 Conversion to Audio

-Since we are interested in music primarily we’d need to extract the Audio from the video.
+Since we are interested in music primarily we’d need to extract the audio from the video.
 Luckily youtube-dl

 ships with support for ffmpeg